 • The prognosis of seizures is usually good, but cognition may be affected.

 • Early onset of treatment, mainly with a combination of valproate and small doses of lamotrigine, may prevent development of cognitive disturbances.
-Ketogenic diet or modified Atkins diet should be considered, and it may be therapeutic.
+Ketogenic diet or modified Atkins diet should be considered for drug resistant cases, and it may be therapeutic.

 Historical note and terminology